shishifubing/misc-personal-dotfiles/terraform/yandex_cloud/README.md

 You need to:

-- create a bucket to store the terraform state file
+- create an s3 bucket to store the terraform state file
-- create a service account - `terraform-state-manager` with `storage.editor`
+- create `terraform-state-manager` service account with `storage.editor` role
-  role
+  (without the role it will not be able to work with the bucket even if you allow it to)
 - create a policy allowing that account to create, retrieve, and modify the state file in that bucket
 - create a static key for that account, download it